 If you are looking to go to a top university, such as one in the Russell Group - the leading 24 research universities - or you want to be best placed at keeping your options open, they suggest a number of "facilitating subjects".
 These are the most commonly asked-for subjects in university entry requirements, and generally seen as “harder” because they demonstrate the broad range of academic and scholarly skills needed to succeed at undergraduate level.
 The facilitating subjects are Biology, Chemistry, Physics, Maths, Further Maths, English Literature, Geography, History and Modern and Classical Languages.
 If you are thinking of attending a top university, it’s advisable to have two of these subjects at A-level or more.

-Furthermore, some universities have published lists of subjects on their website that they believe they are "less effective" preparation for degrees - these subjects that are “too soft” and will not be accepted as an A-level at all.
-Cambridge University, the LSE and Sheffield University all state such subjects.
+Furthermore, some universities have published lists of subjects on their website that they preferred or not considered suitable.
+For example see Cambridge University, the LSE and Sheffield University.

 If you are particularly talented in an area, for example art or music, don't let this guidance put you off studying these subjects along with facilitating subjects.
 Some university courses will require "soft subjects" for example if you are looking to study Architecture at university you should study art at A-level, along with the sciences, while if you are looking at studying the arts or performing arts at university you will obviously want to concentrate on these subjects at A-level.